kmatarese/glide/README.md

 have finished, and then the final logging node will print all of the results.

-At this point you may be confused about the various ways you can attempt parallel processing using Consecutils, so I'll summarize:
+At this point you may be confused about the various ways you can attempt parallel processing using Glide, so I'll summarize:

-- Method 1: Completely parallel pipelines via Paracutors
+- Method 1: Completely parallel gliders via ParaGliders
 - Method 2: Branched parallelism using parallel push nodes such as ProcessPoolPush or ThreadPoolPush
 - Method 3: Parallelization within nodes such as DataFrameProcessPoolTransformer